Range Map

 Key Features for GA Buyers

-Fuel Capacity and Range.
+• Fuel Capacity and Range.
 260 gallons enables 1,484 NM of range, a 48% improvement over the M500.
-This changes what the aircraft can do: New York to Denver, Chicago to Miami, or Los Angeles to Denver nonstop become realistic single-leg missions.
+This changes what the aircraft can do: Chicago to Miami, New York to Denver, or Los Angeles to Denver nonstop become realistic single-leg missions.
 The fuel load also provides meaningful reserve flexibility that the M500’s smaller tanks do not.

-Garmin G3000 Avionics.
+• Garmin G3000 Avionics.
 The G3000’s widescreen touchscreen displays and expanded automation represent a meaningful step over the M500’s G1000 NXi.
 The autothrottle capability in particular reduces workload in the cruise and descent phases that typically demand close attention in the M500.

-Useful Load.
+• Useful Load.
 At 2,135 lb, the M600’s useful load is 437 lb more than the M500’s.
 Even with full fuel (260 gal / approximately 1,768 lb of Jet-A), the M600 retains 367 lb for cabin payload: enough for two adults and bags.
 Reduced fuel loads open the cabin substantially.

 Trade-offs